Common issues with Hospitality EPOS systems

 Software bugs

-Many providers will perhaps understandably shy away from talking about software bugs, but even with the most reliable software, some bugs will creep in.
-A good provider recognises this and takes action to minimise bugs as well as make it as easy as possible for customers to raise them so they can be fixed.
+Many providers may understandably shy away from discussing software bugs, but even with the most reliable software, some bugs will creep in.
+A good provider recognises this and takes action to minimise bugs and make it as easy as possible for customers to raise them so they can be fixed.

-Ask your potential provider about their testing of new releases and see how they are able to answer this and how much detail they can provide.
+Ask your potential provider about their testing of new releases, and see how they answer this question and how much detail they can provide.
 Ask about any recent issues and what has been done to stop them from happening again.

-A good process of continuous improvement in detecting issues, identifying the cause, and preventing re-occurrences is the core foundation to minimising software bugs.
-If a supplier can give you a good answer on how they do this, it should fill you with some confidence.
+A good process of continuous improvement in detecting issues, identifying causes, and preventing recurrence is the core foundation for minimising software bugs.
+If a supplier can give you a good answer about how they do this, it should give you some confidence.

 If you're interested in finding out more about our hospitality EPOS system, and how it could work in your business get in touch with our team.